 When you have a catchy logo and a brand name that reflects your brand for your audience, it makes it easier for your customers to associate your logo with your brand, without any background or explanation.
 The logo helps your audience distinguish you from any of your competitors in the market you are selling.

 Your Brand Should Be in Harmony with Your Core Values

 When your brand is aligned with your company values, then you’ll be able to maintain brand loyalty with your customers.
 Once you promote your brand with its target base and your principles aligned with it, then you’ll be able to offer a level of quality and service that persuades loyalty from your customers.
 You will also be able to promote your company’s values and you will be known as the kind of brand associated with your core mission.
 By having both your core values and your brand on the same page, you will be able to sell your product better; you will be entwining your brand and your source of inspiration into one.

-Encourage Your Consumers to Stay
+Encourage Your Consumers to Stay the Whole Nine Yards

 The best way to achieve brand loyalty and brand success is by giving your customers a reason to come back.
-Online, many users will go back to the sites that they have previously visited and had a successful interaction with.
+Virtually speaking, many users would most likely go back to the sites that they have previously visited and had a successful interaction with.
 The most common method to offer incentive for your customers to stay and consistently purchase your product would be through rewards.
 Reward programs will give your customers a reason to come back and keep them wanting more of your product.
 You can provide reward programs by offering discounts, coupons or even giving them a reward for their engagement.
 These two reward programs have been a successful way to help your brand gain more exposure and build brand loyalty.